bmtechlabs/umai-payment-receiver/README.md

-# UMAI Payment Receiver API
+# UMAI Payment Receiver API for Node.js

 [![Build Status](https://travis-ci.org/bmtechlabs/umai-payment-receiver.svg?branch=master)](https://travis-ci.org/bmtechlabs/umai-payment-receiver)

-Provides the basic behaviour of a module that can receive payments as specified by the [UMAI RESTful API Specification](https://github.com/bmtechlabs/umai-payment-receiver/wiki/RESTful-API-Specification) for Node.js.
+Provides the basic behaviour of a module that can receive guaranteed payment transaction notifications as specified by the [UMAI RESTful API Specification](https://github.com/bmtechlabs/umai-payment-receiver/wiki/RESTful-API-Specification).

-You can use this library to easily implement your own [&laquo;UMAI&raquo; Payment System](https://www.umai.kg/) integration module.
+You can use this library to implement your own [&laquo;UMAI&raquo; Payment System](https://www.umai.kg/) integration module on Node.js.

 ## Install